Luke Fletcher

-Luke Jack Fletcher (born 18 September 1988) is an English cricketer who bats right-handed and bowls right-arm medium-fast.
+Luke Jack Fletcher (born 18 September 1988) is a retired English cricketer who batted right-handed and bowled right-arm medium-fast.
 He played for Nottinghamshire from 2008 until 2024, with loan spells at Derbyshire and Surrey.
 In franchise cricket, he has played for Wellington Firebirds and Welsh Fire.
 Fletcher was voted the County Championship Player of the Year in 2021.